erwinmintiens/cv-flask/README.md

 # cv-flask
 ## Description
-cv-flask is a Python Flask project which can be run on a server with REST API endpoints to fetch all CV data from Erwin Mintiens. cv-flask also has a web view with all present CV data.
+cv-flask is a Python Flask project which can be run on a desktop or server with REST API endpoints to fetch all CV data from Erwin Mintiens. cv-flask also has a web view with all present CV data.

 ## Tests and development